Particular-Cloud/particular-integration-examples/jovo-i18next/README.md

 *Note:* You can commit your **read-only** tokens to public repositories and to your client-side applications without fear.

-Add the following to your package.json in your project root folder:
+Add the following to your package.json:

 ```json
   "particular": {